 As students walk in, they are trained to pick up whatever is on the cabinet by the door and then read the instructions that are projected on the SmartBoard.
 I have a PowerPoint file on my computer that I never close and have a color-coded slide for each period (Algebra 1 is green, Statistics is yellow, and Algebra 2 is purple).
 This frees me up to do whatever I need to be doing as class is starting.
 It also gives us a few more precious minutes each period.
-Here’s a few of our most recent slides (there’s a large date gap because of snow days).
+Here’s a picture of one of the recent slides for Algebra 1.

 5. Let Students Take Care of Their Absent/Missing Work